-Bao Buns are this Korean/ Chinese lip-smacking steamed buns.
+Bao Buns are these Korean/ Chinese lip-smacking steamed buns.
 They are super soft, fluffy and slightly sweet with yum filling inside them.
-Now the stuffing can varies and you’ll have to see what you like most.
+Now the stuffing can vary and you’ll have to see what you like most.
 My favourite so far has been Shitake Mushrooms Bao Buns.

 I’m not a fan of eating warm things in summer, so when I discovered Rice Paper Rolls, I knew my life had changed for good.
 Rice Paper Rolls are a Vietnamese delicacy packed with bright fresh vegetables and herbs.
 Served with a punchy peanut dipping sauce, they are perfect for summer.
 I usually make mine vegan with tofu, quinoa, fresh greens and heaps of mint.

 Bibimbap is a Korean rice bowl with heaps of sautéed vegetables.
-It almost always has this special Bibimbap spicy sauce, boiled eggs and some meat.
+It almost always has this special Bibimbap spicy sauce, boiled eggs, and meat.
 Right before eating everything in the bowl is mixed together.

 Som Tam is a delicious Thai salad that is spicy, sweet, sour and salty.
 It’s super refreshing and is made with raw green papaya, some veggies, fish sauce and peanuts.